Procaseycash/mongoose-query-builder/README.md

 ## Example

+#### NOTE:
-NOTE: The default for value in query parameter splitting is `comma` to accommodate multiple clause usage but in case of search, you might want to split by "space" and "comma" etc, the "comma" usage is important to find multiple items at a time by providing the value separated by comma
+1. The default for value in query parameter splitting is `comma` to accommodate multiple clause usage but in case of search, you might want to split by "space" and "comma" etc, the "comma" usage is important to find multiple items at a time by providing the value separated by comma.

+2. Always log the register output to know what query paramater field u can define for your APIs per model you defined.

 ### Simple Case 1

 ```$
      import mongoose from 'mongoose';
      import MongooseQueryBuilder from 'mongoose-query-builder';
+     import { BuildFieldType, BuildPattern } from 'mongoose-query-builder/utils';

      const { Schema } = mongoose;
      const blogSchema = new Schema({
        title: String,